Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Red Rock Canyon National Conservation Area

-Red Rock Canyon is one of the easiest nature escapes from Las Vegas.
+Red Rock Canyon is one of the easiest and best nature escapes from Las Vegas.
 It offers red sandstone scenery, a scenic drive, hiking trails, viewpoints, climbing areas, desert plants, and a completely different pace from the Strip.

 Hoover Dam and Lake Mead